-In the future, the company will permanently concern itself with appropriate measures to increase the volume of sales and ensure the financial sources necessary to finance the entire activity.
+In the future, the company will permanently concern itself with suitable measures to increase the volume of sales and ensure the financial sources necessary to finance the entire activity.

-From a conjunctural point of view, the Romanian beer industry presents the features of an oligopoly industry with high barriers to market entry and vertical differentiation, the general characteristic of the beer production sector being represented by excess capacity, which creates the conditions for a pressure on the price level.
+From a conjunctural point of view, the Romanian beer industry presents the features of an oligopoly industry with high barriers to market entry and vertical differentiation, the general characteristic of the beer production sector being represented by the excess capacity which creates the premises of a pressure on the price level.

-SC "BERMAS" SA is the only local brewery in the beer industry that has continued its activity on the old technical and technological structure, since its foundation in 1974, succeeding, through sustained investment efforts in the retechnology and modernization of the production sections, to to make the activity carried out more efficient, to be present on the market with qualitatively superior beer assortments, ensuring a stable, consolidated market share.
+SC "BERMAS" SA is the only local factory in the beer industry that has continued its activity on the old technical and technological structure, since its establishment in 1974, managing to, through sustained investment efforts in refurbishment and modernization of production streamline the activity, to be present on the market with superior quality beer assortments, ensuring a stable, consolidated market share.

-In 2022, the company signed beer sales contracts with a number of 35 distributors and wholesalers, and for 2023, it has contracted the entire amount of beer for sale.
+In 2023, the company had concluded beer sales contracts with a number of 35 distributors and wholesalers and by 2024 it has contracted the entire quantity of beer for sale.

-Currently, producers representing groups with an international presence in the beer sector are active on the Romanian market, as well as local producers who have developed large-scale production capacities.
-According to their own estimates, these entities hold about 93% of the beer market in Romania, the difference of about 7% is held by small and medium producers, of which BERMAS SA is also a part.
+Currently on the Romanian market are active producers representing groups with an international presence in the beer sector as well as domestic producers who have developed large production capacities.
+According to their own estimates, these entities own about 93% of the beer market in Romania, the difference of about 7% is owned by the small and medium producers of which BERMAS SA is a part.

 The massive concentration of production in the beer industry sector in Romania has produced a major imbalance between the competitive capacity of the two market segments.
 In order to face the competition, SC "BERMAS" SA, as an independent beer producer with a below average capacity, must permanently identify the possibilities for efficiency and profitability of the activity at the same time as maintaining the gained market segment and their development.

-The Company's management believes that the Company's liquidity could be affected during 2023 by a series of events or uncertainty factors such as:
+The Company's management believes that the Company's liquidity could be affected during 2024 by a series of events or uncertainty factors such as:

-- \ The increase of the RON / Euro exchange rate during the year which will be reflected in the level of all prices for raw materials, main materials, etc; - An unfavorable market situation that would lead to an inability to compete, given the economic concentrations that have taken place in recent years on the beer market, a situation that has created a major imbalance between the competitive capabilities of the major players in this market (multinationals and producers who have developed large production capacities) and small producers with below average capacities of which BERMAS SA is a part; - An unfavorable agricultural year with poor harvests for the basic raw materials used in the brewing process, which would lead to an increase in the prices of barley and hops; - \ The possible further increase in the prices of fuels, energy and natural gas with major implications in production costs considering the duration of the malt and beer manufacturing cycle based on the classic technology which involves a total of (malt + beer) about 120 days;

-♣ The insolvency of some customers of the company - beer distributors as a result of the deterioration of the economic conditions of the business environment which would involve risks when collecting the goods in the insolvency - bankruptcy procedure.
+- \ The increase of the RON / Euro exchange rate during the year which will be reflected in the level of all prices for raw materials, main materials, etc.; - ♣ An unfavorable market situation that would lead to an inability to compete, given the economic concentrations that have taken place in recent years on the beer market, a situation that has created a major imbalance between the competitive capabilities of the major players in this market (multinationals and producers who have developed large production capacities) and small producers with below average capacities of which BERMAS SA is a part; - An unfavorable agricultural year with poor harvests of basic raw materials used in the brewing process, which would lead to higher barley and hops prices; - ♣ Possible further increase in prices for fuels, energy and natural gas with major implications for production costs given the length of the production cycle of malt and beer based on traditional technology which involves a total (malt + beer) about 120 days; - ♣ The insolvency of some customers of the company beer distributors as a result of the deterioration of the economic conditions of the business environment which would involve risks when collecting the goods in the insolvency bankruptcy procedure.

-The management believes that it takes all the necessary measures to support the sustainability and growth of the company's business, in the current conditions by:
+Management considers that it is taking all necessary measures to support the sustainability and growth of the company's business, in the current conditions by:

-- constant monitoring of liquidity; - making short-term forecasts regarding net liquidity; - monitoring cash inflows and outflows (daily), evaluating the effects on debtors.
+- constant monitoring of liquidity; - making short-term forecasts on net liquidity; - monitoring cash inflows and outflows (daily), assessing the effects on debtors.

-h).
-Capital adequacy
+h) Capital adequacy